The One Who Keeps the Book Los Angeles

-“Élephante is supposed to feel like your favorite holiday spot, wherever that may be,” says Rob Chislett, CEO of Wish You Here, the hospitality group that opened Élephante in 2018.
+“Élephante is supposed to feel like your favorite holiday spot, wherever that may be,” says Rob Chislett, partner at Wish You Here, the hospitality group that opened Élephante in 2018.
 “We have guests come in and say it reminds them of Tulum or Mykonos or Ibiza.
 All of those places are so incredibly different, but the idea is that the design is this universal resort holiday feeling.
 So it can kind of be whatever you make of it.”

 Chislett is the rare hospitality executive who runs day-to-day operations at one of his restaurants.
 Here, he reveals how to get a table at the hot spot, the best seats in the house, and more.

 Resy: How many seats are there at Élephante?

 Chislett: We kind of separate the room into two areas.
 We call it the Sunset Room and the Cactus Garden Room.
 The Sunset Room is the one with the direct ocean view.
 And then the Cactus Garden Room is the completely outdoor patio when you first enter the restaurant.
 Between the two spaces, we’re at about 160 seats.

 Did the pandemic make you adjust your philosophy for indoors vs. outdoors?
 Or is it more like you had this beautiful space and you went with what you have?